2016 what a year for Imogen’s Imagination. It’s fair to say that this year has been a bit of a belter!

 You can read more about the feature over on the Hat Stand blog here.

 Autumn into Winter was a bit of a blur...

-I’ll be honest, September was a pretty scary month with a huge first to be overcome.
+I’ll be honest, September was a pretty scary month with a huge first to overcome.

-The final challenge of the month was a public speaking engagement…not nervewracking at all!
-However, I wasn’t on my own, I was invited along with my collaborator Giles Grover of Small Machines to talk about our experience of making the exhibition hat as part of the Year of Making showcases at the Festival of the Mind.
+The final challenge of the month was a public speaking engagement… not nerve-wracking at all!
+However, I wasn’t on my own, I was invited along with my collaborator Giles Grover of Small Machines to talk about our experience of making the exhibition hat as part of the Sheffield City of Makers showcases at the Festival of the Mind.
 As the talk was to be held in a Spiegeltent, possibly the most opulent temporary structure I have ever had the pleasure to be in, it was an opportunity not to be missed!